Skip to main content

 Presentation / Conference Contribution

-Howard, K. (2013, August).
-The Life and Death of Music as East Asian Intangible Cultural Heritage.
-Presented at Conference of the Nordic Association of Japanese and Korean Studies, Bergen
+Howard, K. (2013, August 1-1).
+The Life and Death of Music as East Asian Intangible Cultural Heritage [Keynote].
+Conference of the Nordic Association of Japanese and Korean Studies, Bergen.

 An exploration of the policies for preserving and promoting music as Intangible Cultural Heritage in Korea and Japan, looking at the emerging distinction between preserved forms and commercial/professional derivatives.